-Here’s our ultimate list of fun things to do with kids in Singapore (and a lot of these kids’ activities are FREE!)
+Here’s our ultimate 2020 list of kids’ activities in Singapore from indoor activities to things to do with kids outdoors (and a lot of these kids’ activities are FREE!)

-Who’s ready to banish boredom?
-Check out our ultimate list of can’t-miss activities in Singapore no matter what age your kids are.
+We are always on the look out for fun things to do in Singapore.
+Check out our ultimate list of can’t-miss indoor activities, free things to do with kids outdoors and kids’ activities in Singapore in our mega roundup of over 101 ideas.
 Yearning to explore the great outdoors and get kids off their screens?
 There’s outdoor obstacle courses, water play fun, go-karting and playgrounds galore.
-For when it’s raining or too hot outside there are plenty of indoor activities for kids too, like visits to the aquarium, kid-friendly museums and art galleries galore!
+For when it’s raining or too hot outside there are plenty of indoor activities for kids too, like visits to the aquarium, kid-friendly museums and art galleries!

-Here are 101 things to do with kids in Singapore…
+Here are 101 activities and things to do with kids in Singapore…

-Pack the sun hats and head to this free kids’ playground of animal-inspired play areas (zip lines, dens, swings, slides, mini trampolines and rope courses).
-Bring swimmers and cool off at the Clusia Cove water play area afterwards (as of September 2020 currently under maintenance).
+Pack the sun hats and head to Lakeside Garden in Jurong for this free kids’ playground of animal-inspired play areas (zip lines, dens, swings, slides, mini trampolines and rope courses).
+Bring swimmers and cool off at the Clusia Cove water play area afterwards.

 Yes, Singapore is home to plenty of wild crocs.
 Bring your binoculars and plenty of water and head over to Sungei Buloh with a treasure hunt checklist – makes it more fun for kids to tick when they spot something: snakes, monitor lizards, birds, monkeys, butterflies, dragonflies and if you are lucky, crocodiles!
 Watch our video on Sungei Buloh here.